CHOOSING SOMEONE TO SUPPORT YOU IS AN IMPORTANT DECISION.

 WHAT ARE YOUR FEES FOR THERAPY?

 Intake appointments are 55-60 minutes long and fees range from $155-$180 per appointment based on the experience level of the therapist.
 Individual & Couples sessions are 45-55 minutes, fees range from $135-$155 per session based on the experience level of the therapist.
+Please visit our Fees & Insurance page to learn about our fees.

 DO YOU ACCEPT INSURANCE?